pdreker/fritz_exporter/README.md

 ## Known problems

 * It seems like Fritz!OS does not internally count the packets for the Guest WiFi.
 So even though those counters are there they are always 0.
 This seems to be a problem with Fritz!OS and not the exporter.
 The counters are delivered nontheless, just in case this gets fixed by AVM.
 * If you receive `Fatal Python error: init_interp_main: can't initialize time` when running the container you may have to update libseccomp on your Docker host.
 This issue mainly happens on Raspberry Pi and is triggered by a version of libseccomp2 which is too old.
-See <https://askubuntu.com/questions/1263284/apt-update-throws-signature-error-in-ubuntu-20-04-container-on-arm> (Method 2) and <https://github.com/pdreker/fritzbox_exporter/issues/38>
+See <https://askubuntu.com/questions/1263284/apt-update-throws-signature-error-in-ubuntu-20-04-container-on-arm> (Method 2) and <https://github.com/pdreker/fritzbox_exporter/issues/38>.
+* On some boxes LAN Packet counters are stuck at 0 even though the box reports the stats as available.

 ## Grafana Dashboard